surajadhikari3/Self-notes/Gems/Collections.md

 Set --> HashSet, TreeSet, LinkedHashSet
 Queue --> PriorityQueue, Deque

-Map(is also a Interface) is not a subtype of Collection in jaca
+Map(is also a Interface) is not a subtype of Collection in java

 ![[Pasted image 20250512162816.png]]#### **Difference between HashSet and TreeSet?**